Application Hearing

 Before the hearing, take the order to the registry to be “vetted”.
 This means that the registry staff will have a look at it to make sure it is in the proper form.
 The registry staff will make a note on the order that it has been vetted.

-If you are successful in your application to court, you can ask the judge or master who heard the application to sign the order.
-The court clerk will hand up the order to the judge or master and, if it is accurate and has been vetted, the judge or master will sign it at that time.
+If you are successful in your application to court, you can ask the judge or associate judge who heard the application to sign the order.
+The court clerk will hand up the order to the judge or associate judge and, if it is accurate and has been vetted, the judge or associate judge will sign it at that time.
 In these situations, you don’t need to get the other parties to sign your draft order.

-1. If you don’t have a draft order in Form 35, but the court orders what you were asking for in your application, show the judge or master where your application asks for that order
+1. If you don’t have a draft order in Form 35, but the court orders what you were asking for in your application, show the judge or associate judge where your application asks for that order

 As a final step, you file the signed order in the court registry.